niiknow/docker-hostingbase/README.md

 # docker-hostingbase
 Based off https://github.com/phusion/baseimage-docker, this image contain latest runtime of various language and framework including: dotnet, java, python, and php.
 Ideal base image for hosting panels.

+## sshd
+For convienience, sshd is enabled by default.
+Just don't expose the port if you don't want to use sshd.

+## php files
+1. precompiled v8js.so v0.6.4 for php5.6 and v1.3.3 for php7.0+
+2. pcs.so and couchbase.so
+3. precompiled imagick so you can add it later with phpX.X-imagick package
+4. composer

+## other runtimes
+1. oracle-java8-sdk
+2. nodejs 6.x
+3. .NET 1.1.0 required libraries

+## add repositories
+1. php
+2. mariadb
+3. mongodb
+4. couchbase and couchdb
+4. java

 # LICENSE

 The MIT License (MIT)